trevisanj/PFANT/fortran/README.md

 `common` blocks require variables to be declared multiple times with different names and shapes.
-This is high-maintenance and makes the code harder to understand, specially for newbies.
+This is high-maintenance and makes the code harder to understand, specially for those who are not familiar with the code.

-`module` provides a more clear structure to share variables among subroutines and functions.
+Using `module` is a better way to share variables among subroutines and functions.
 Variables are declared only once at the header section of a module.

 ## 2.5 Always `implicit none`